The Wiretap Channel with Generalized Feedback: Secure Communication and Key Generation: Capacity Results for Some Channel and Feedback Models

 \subsubsection{Eve Has a Less Noisy Channel}

-As in Section~\ref{sssec:ex_key_lnchann}, in the situation where Eve has a less noisy channel than Bob, the achievable secrecy rate is only due to the secret key generated through the correlated sources.
+As in Section~\ref{sssec:ex_key_lnchann}, in the situation where Eve has a less noisy channel than Bob, the achievable secrecy rate is only due to the secret key generated using the correlated sources.